 What Will 5G Replace?

-5G’s lightning-fast speeds, ultralow latency and seriously expanded millimeter wave (mmWave) bandwidth promise to replace current technologies like Wi-Fi, broadband and cable in the coming years, especially when it comes to IoT networks.
-5G will enable a revolution in connectivity and, as CNET reports, “could unlock the full capabilities of other hot trends in technology, offering a boost to self-driving cars, drones, virtual reality and the internet of things.”
+5G’s lightning speeds, ultralow latency and expanded millimeter wave (mmWave) bandwidth promise to replace current technologies (e.g., Wi-Fi, legacy-wired broadband and cable modems) in the coming years, especially when it comes to IoT networks.
+5G will enable a revolution in connectivity.
+According to a CNET report, 5G can enable several Internet of Things (IoT) use cases (e.g., self-driving cars, drones, etc.) and help them reach their full potential.

-That promise may be slower in coming than many would like, especially in less densely populated areas, and it will require a significant investment in infrastructure.
-2019 was touted as the year 5G becomes a commercially viable technology.
-However, as providers like Verizon debut 5G networks in major cities in the U.S., their ability to expand mmWave coverage to suburban and rural areas is limited.
-Potential users of 5G IoT networks, like city governments, manufacturers and healthcare providers, will need time to devise sound implementation strategies.
+5G’s promise may be slower in coming than many would like, particularly in less densely populated areas.
+It will require a significant investment in infrastructure.
+2019 was touted as the year 5G became a commercially viable technology.
+However, as providers like Verizon debut 5G networks in major U.S. cities, their ability to deploy mmWave coverage to suburban and rural areas is limited.
+Potential users of 5G IoT networks, like manufacturers and health care providers, will need time to devise sound implementation strategies.

 The Role of Current Networking Standards in a 5G World

-While 5G could eventually replace the current cellular standard in IoT development, other technologies like Ethernet may continue to exist alongside new 5G networks, as Andy Egan, Director at Adept IT, predicts.
-“Servers, in particular,” says Egan, “I expect to remain using ethernet far into the foreseeable future.”
-Laurie Patton, a former executive director of Internet Austria, puts it this way: “the view of most experts is that 5G mobile will become a complementary product, and not a replacement for fixed broadband services.
+While 5G could replace the current cellular standard in IoT development, other technologies (e.g., Ethernet) may continue existing alongside new 5G networks, as Andy Egan, director at Adept IT, predicts.
+Egan says he expects servers to continue leveraging Ethernet for a long time to come.
+Laurie Patton, former executive director of Internet Austria, says 5G will not replace fixed broadband services.
 Instead, they will be complementary.

 5G Innovation in IoT

-The challenges of scaling 5G infrastructure for massive IoT are several.
-They go beyond 3GPP’s meticulous standards adoption efforts to ensure interoperability and include creating plans for short- and long-term growth, solutions for reducing power consumption, and extending the capacity of backhaul networks and the internet to handle the massive amounts of data transmitted over 5G networks.
 Until 5G meets these challenges, we will likely continue seeing LTE, Wi-Fi, Ethernet and other networking technologies advancing alongside.
-The overall transition will take some time, and it seems that IoT deployments will move toward full 5G while also utilizing advances in current wireless and wired networking technologies.
+The overall transition will take time.
+It seems IoT deployments will move toward full 5G while utilizing advances in current wireless and wired networking technologies.